Skip to main content

 There is also a strong link between feeling lonely and mental illness.
 Although loneliness in itself isn't a mental health problem, people with a mental health problem may feel lonely - and feeling lonely may have a negative impact on someone's mental well-being.

-"Struggling with a mental health problem can be isolating, and feeling lonely can have a negative impact on your mental health," says Rachel Boyd, information manager at Mind.
+Rachel Boyd, Scottish Council for Voluntary Organisations says: "Struggling with a mental health problem can be isolating, and feeling lonely can have a negative impact on your mental health."

-"Your self-esteem may be low, making it hard to keep up social contact, or you may feel too low or exhausted to spend the time you would normally on hobbies or activities that connect you to others."
+"Your self-esteem may be low, making it hard to keep up social contact.
+You might also feel too low or exhausted to spend the time you would normally on hobbies or activities that connect you to others."

 Why are we so lonely?